About Vancouver Unitarians

 The first Unitarian service was held at the Maple Leaf Theatre downtown on Granville Street in early 1909.
 The service was conducted by Dr. Wilbur, Principal of the Unitarian Pacific School for the Ministry at Berkeley, California.

-A little later a small group of enthusiastic people decided to organize a church.
+A little later a small group of enthusiastic people decided to organize a congregation.
 The first regular service was held December 19, 1909, in the Lester Court building at the corner of Davie and Granville.

-The congregation built its first church building, completed in 1913 at Granville and West 10th Avenue which was then on the outskirts of the city.
+The congregation built its first building, completed in 1913 at Granville and West 10th Avenue which was then on the outskirts of the city.
 The building was the congregation’s home for the next fifty years.

 First Free Forum for Speakers

-In October 1926, church members organized a free forum that held meetings on Sunday afternoons, usually twice a month.
+In October 1926, members organized a free forum that held meetings on Sunday afternoons, usually twice a month.
 This was the first forum in the city that placed no restrictions on speakers, representing Unitarian values in action.
 Participants discussed a wide variety of subjects and speakers included prominent persons in the community.
-The forum helped make the church known in the city, but did not bring in large numbers of new members.
+The forum helped make Unitarians known in the city, but did not bring in large numbers of new members.

 The First Fifty Years